Counterfactual Fairness through Transforming Data Orthogonal to Bias: Methodology

-Theorem~\ref{thm_1} suggests that achieving counterfactual fairness in the predictor $\hat{Y}$ is possible by decorrelating non-sensitive variables $A$ from sensitive variables $B$.
-This insight motivates us to develop a data pre-processing algorithm aimed at adjusting the observed data with minimal changes to achieve uncorrelation between non-sensitive and sensitive variables.
+Theorem~\ref{thm:elliptical} suggests that counterfactual fairness in the predictor $\widehat{Y}$ can be achieved by decorrelating the non-sensitive variables $A$ from the sensitive variables $B$.
+This insight motivates the development of our data pre-processing algorithm, which aims to minimally adjust the observed data in order to remove correlation between $A$ and $B$ while preserving predictive accuracy.

-It is important to emphasize that Assumption~\ref{assumption_1} is applicable across a broad spectrum of applications where standardization of data is required, ensuring that all variables, both sensitive and non-sensitive, are normalized to have a mean of zero and a variance of $1$.
-Moreover, our investigations have revealed that this assumption is not always critical for the success of our data pre-processing algorithm.
-Our approach has demonstrated effectiveness even when applied to data sets that do not meet this criterion.
-In particular, as elaborated in Section \ref{sec:exp}, our strategy has proven to be promising in experiments that involve categorical sensitive variables $B$, rather than continuous ones.
+It is important to emphasize that while the exact elliptical distribution may not always hold in practice, empirical results support the robustness of our approach.
+As demonstrated in Section~\ref{sec:exp}, our method performs reliably across a variety of real-world datasets, including those with categorical and continuous sensitive attributes, even when the strict elliptical assumption is violated.
+In addition, we extend this fairness guarantee to general predictors $\widehat{Y}$, making our approach model-agnostic under the stronger assumption that $(A, B)$ are jointly normally distributed, as detailed in Appendix~\ref{app:joint-normal-proof}.